Rostmoment/HitboxViewer/README.md

 ---

-- There are **Two separate selection settings**: one for colliders and one for NavMesh obstacles.
+- There are **Three separate selection settings**: one for colliders, one for NavMesh obstacles and one for UI.
-- Modes are **independent** — for example, `Trigger` affects only colliders, and `Box` affects only NavMesh obstacles.
+- Modes are **independent** — for example, `Trigger` affects only colliders, and `Box` affects only NavMesh obstacles, `Button` affects only UI.
 - This separation allows clear and flexible control over hitbox visualization.

 # Press F1 for changing colliders displaying mode